Robert Cade: Legacy

+Personal life

 Cade was an active, lifelong member of the Lutheran church, and he was recognized by the church with its Wittenberg Award in 1991.
 He gave generously to many Lutheran colleges and organizations.
 In their later years, Cade and his wife established the Gloria Dei Foundation, an organization that makes grants to aid the "poor and underserved."

 Cade was a talented violinist who sometimes played with local symphony orchestras.
 Cade acquired collections of more than thirty violins and more than sixty vintage Studebaker automobiles.
 He and his wife continued to live in the same Gainesville house that they owned before the financial success of Gatorade.
 On November 27, 2007, Cade died of kidney failure, at the age of 80, in Gainesville.
 He was survived by his wife Mary, their six children, twenty grandchildren and eight great-grandchildren.